futurefounder/futurefounder/README.md

 # Hi there, I am Jesse!

-I help companies and make side-projects.
+I [help businesses companies with their digital products](https://www.jessekhala.com/work) and build side-projects like [Bandwidth-Buddy](https://www.bandwidth-buddy.com/).

+Additionally, I’m enrolled in a master’s program in digital media and computer science.